 It reduces wasted time.
 Research suggests that on average, employees could be wasting over eight hours per week on non-work related acitivites; that’s 20% of the time they’re on the clock wasted!
 With remote workers, billable hours are only the hours spent working on projects.

 Just be careful you don't approach remote work as a completely free work model.
 There are still operational costs to consider, and you might want to introduce remote work stipends to ensure you don't unwittingly transfer these to your employees.
 It's also important to remember that small perks can make a big difference; things like remote allowances are a great way to support and communicate that you value your employees.

 Hiring remote workers doesn’t just benefit employers financially – it also reduces costs for workers.
 The financial (and emotional!) drag of commuting is completely removed, which surveys suggest saves remote workers about $5,000 per year.
 And that’s without factoring in the cost of regularly buying lunch out!

-Just ensure that your remote employees don’t have to shoulder the running costs of having a home office.
+However, it's important to recognize the hidden costs of remote working.
 Electricity, gas, phone bills and equipment tied to work should all be reimbursed – either as expenses or via their salary.

 5. It increases employee retention